 The Recruiting Metric To Consider

 In an age of fast data-driven business, the recruiting departments need to pick up the game and make the necessary changes to keep up with all the other departments.
-Nearly 70% of the hiring managers today has stated this point as well, adding “the need for an accurate and up-to-date recruiting metric has never been so tangible.”
+Nearly 70% of the hiring managers today have stated this point as well, adding “the need for an accurate and up-to-date recruiting metric has never been so tangible.”

 A vast portion of the company’s finances goes to HR, almost a third, and not having an unobstructed view on how to spend that money can prove catastrophic for both the company and the hiring team.